African immigration to Europe: France

+Tunisia

+In April 2025, Tunisian authorities dismantled makeshift camps sheltering approximately 7,000 sub-Saharan African migrants and began forcibly deporting some of them.
+According to National Guard official Houssem Eddine Jebabli, forced repatriations began on 4 April, and authorities were also pursuing voluntary returns.
+The operation followed a 2023 government crackdown, when President Kais Saied described the influx of sub-Saharan migrants as a conspiracy to alter Tunisia’s demographics.
+This rhetoric drew condemnation from local human rights groups and the African Union, which criticized the government's treatment of migrants and accused it of inciting racial hatred.
+Despite the criticism, Tunisia has received praise from Italian authorities for curbing irregular migration flows to Europe.

 Demographics

-This table takes both North Africans and Sub-Saharan Africans into account, most numbers also only account for those born in the continent, for numbers of purely Sub-Saharan Africans or Black People, and their descendants of either full or mixed-race, refer to the page Afro-European.
+This table takes both North Africans and Sub-Saharan Africans into account, most numbers also only account for those born in the continent, for numbers of purely Sub-Saharan Africans or Black people, and their descendants of either full or mixed-race, refer to the page Afro-European.

 Statistics

 The rate of immigration is projected to continue to increase in the coming decades, according to Sir Paul Collier, a development economist.